-During the First World War, Crombie temporarily switched its production to military officers' uniforms.
+During the First World War, Crombie temporarily switched its production to British military uniforms.

-Such was the extent of Crombie's production that one tenth of all greatcoats worn by British officers were made from Crombie cloth.
-The term "British Warm" was coined at this time to describe the coat made from Crombie cloth.
+Such became the extent of Crombie's production that ultimately one tenth of all greatcoats worn by British soldiers and officers were made from Crombie cloth.
+The term "British Warm" was coined at this time to describe this Crombie coat.
 The name remains synonymous with Crombie to this day.

 In the Second World War, Crombie once again makes its contribution for Britain.

-Mrs. Mason and her family went on become majority shareholders in Crombie
+Actor James Mason with wife Pamela Ostrer.
+Pamela and her family went on become majority shareholders in Crombie.

 Since Tommy Nutter's sad death in 1992, Crombie has continued to release respectfully commemorative ‘Tommy Nutter’ branded products, derived from his original designs still in our archives.